 What We Send to the AI

-- Your organization profile (industry, size, maturity level, headquarters location, operating regions, regulatory environment)
+- Your organization profile (industry, size, maturity level, regulatory environment, PM methodology)

-- Your project context (type, deployment stage, risk level, data scope)
+- Your project context (AI system type, deployment stage, risk level)

-We do not send your name, email address, payment information, or any personal identifiers to the AI API.
+We do not send your name, email address, payment information, or any personal identifiers to any AI API.

 What Anthropic Does With Your Data